Service blueprint shows the pains of delivering membership

 • Google Analytics reports

 Analysing and synthesising the data at hand, I created the following map.
-It is a service blueprint, not a customer journey map.
+It is a service blueprint, different to a customer journey map.

 Where journey mapping focuses on exposing the end-to-end of your customer’s front stage experience, blueprinting focuses on exposing the surface-to-core of the business that makes up the backstage and behind the scenes of how you deliver and operate, and ties that to the customer’s experience.